Six days after the power outage, I’m still recovering.

 Here’s one reason why.

-The purpose of the party was to feed Tyoma leftover ham.
+The purpose of the party was to feed Liev leftover ham.
 I included a grungy pillar candle to distract him from the idea of the leftovers.
-Since, he asked about the candle several times over the past few days, it seemed like a perfect plan.
+Since he asked about the candle several times over the past few days, it seemed like a perfect plan.

 I bet you know where this is going.

 I lit our big, fascinating candle with a butane lighter.
-Tyoma’s eyes doubled in size.
-Too dazzled to eat the ham, he quizzed me nonstop about the candle, matches and butane lighter.
+Liev’s eyes doubled in size.
+Too dazzled to eat the ham, he quizzed me nonstop about the candle, matches, and butane lighter.

-Several minutes of Tyoma not eating ham passed.
+Several minutes of Liev not eating ham passed.
 Answering odd questions engaged me at first, but he began to ruminate.
-My brain ground to a halt after the fifth flammble gas question.
+My brain ground to a halt after the fifth flammable gas question.

 Tea, I thought.
 A cup of strong black tea would make butane more thrilling.
 So, I placed the lighter out of reach and poured myself a cup of tea at an adjacent countertop.